Physics 1408 Sections: H01 (Honors) & 090 (Majors)

-Principles of Physics I Course Outline Spring Semester 2018
+Principles of Physics I Course Outline Fall Semester 2018

 This course satisfies part of the Natural Science core curriculum requirement.
 The objective of the study of the natural sciences component of a core curriculum is to enable the student to understand, construct, and evaluate relationships in the natural sciences, and to enable the student to understand the bases for building and testing theories.
 The natural sciences investigate the phenomena of the physical world.